nebulab/playbook/people-ops/time-off-and-overtime.html.md

 physician, the employee must communicate to the company the days of absence together with the certificate's unique code.

-## Permit type
+## Most used permit types

 When deciding which type of permit to choose between, adopt the following rules:

-- `Ferie` is used for vacation days: you can use it for whole days off;
+- `Holidays` is used for vacation days: you can use it for whole days off;
-- `ROL` is used for time off hours: you can use it by putting in the number of hours of time off;
-- `Malattia` is used in case of sick leave (make sure to **add the protocol code issued by your physician to the notes**);
+- `Sick leave` is used in case of sick leave (make sure to **add the protocol code issued by your physician to the notes**);
-- `Straordinario` is used for overtime hours: you can use it by putting in the number of hours in excess of the 8 hours a day;
-- `Permessi Retribuiti` is used for time off granted in special cases listed in the section [Time off, special leave and overtime](#time-off-special-leave-and-overtime).
+- `Special paid leave` is used for time off granted in special cases listed in the section [Time off, special leave and overtime](#time-off-special-leave-and-overtime).